 - Term CDs: These CDs’ terms run up to five years, require a minimum opening deposit of $1,000 and earn up to 1.70% APY.

 - No-Penalty CDs: You can get a term as long as 11 months and withdraw the full balance and interest seven days after the funding date.
-This CD has a lower interest rate of up to 1.25% APY and requires a $1,000 minimum deposit.
+This CD has an interest rate of up to 1.85% APY and requires a $1,000 minimum deposit.

 - RampUp CDs: Available in three- and four-year terms, these CDs pay up to 1.38% APY and require a $25,000 and $50,000 minimum deposit, respectively.